chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

   in an automatically recoverable state.
 If your crash is not automatically recoverable, it should scream!

-These are just a start but these requirements should be imported into your user requirements.
+These are just a start but these requirements should be imported into your project's requirements and prioritized with maintainability in mind.
 By doing so, your application will be more scalable, easier to operator, and have a lower Mean Time To Recovery than application that don't satisfy these requirements.

 Do you feel like I missed anything?
 What else would you recommend?